pygimli.physics.ert#

 - axesmatplotlib.axes

 Axes to plot into.
-Default is None and a new figure and axes are created.
+By default (None), a new figure with a single Axes is created.

 Examples using pygimli.physics.ert.showData